danielbloy/cca/docs/python/pygame/muncher.md

 game.
 You could go for four with one in each corner or perhaps place then extra ones in random positions.
 Experiment with different placings to get something you like.

-## Power mode and frightened ghosts
+## Step 21: Power mode and frightened ghosts

 When you run your game, there is no indication that Muncher is in power mode.
 In fact even in power mode, Muncher will still lose a life if he touches the ghosts.
 We need